 How do I start doing research?

-We encourage you to ask questions and to explore your research ideas by talking to a family physician who is doing research, or a researcher within the Department of Family Medicine.
+We encourage you to ask questions and to explore your research ideas by talking to a family physician who is doing research, or a researcher within the Department of Family Medicine (see Research interests and Our researchers sections).
 The first step is to develop research ideas into a solid research question, and to pursue formal research training.

 You can develop you own research project, funded or un-funded, with assistance from designated persons within your teaching unit, and/or the Department of Family Medicine.
 Or, you can work with others clinician researchers, or researchers on existing projects or developing projects.